petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/job-scheduler-framework/using-job-scheduler.md

 # Using Job Scheduler

-[Job Scheduler](https://github.com/liferay/liferay-portal/tree/master/modules/apps/dispatch) is a flexible framework built on top of Liferay's scheduler engine that you can use to run and schedule any type of logic.
+[Job Scheduler](https://github.com/liferay/liferay-portal/tree/master/modules/apps/dispatch) is a flexible framework built on Liferay's scheduler engine for running and scheduling business logic.
 This framework uses the `DispatchTaskExecutor` interface to define templates with custom logic that you can use to [create tasks](#adding-a-new-job-scheduler-task) via the Control Panel.
 You can configure its behavior and execution [schedule](#scheduling-the-job-scheduler-task) after creating the Job Scheduler task.

 ![Add and manage Job Scheduler tasks via the Job Scheduler page.](./using-job-scheduler/images/01.png)